 Close the book and weight it down.
 This time, it only has to dry for a few hours.

-Since the sides and corners are hidden under the endpaper, you have to explore a bit to find the first side.
+Since the sides and corners of the cavity are hidden under the endpaper, you have to explore a bit to find the first side.

-Insert the blade near a corner, and then carefully slide it towards the outside.
+Insert a blade near a corner, and then carefully slide it towards the edge.
 Once you've found a side of the cavity, run the blade along that side until it stops in the corner.

-Once you've found that corner, you can start there to cut out the next side.
+Now that you've found a corner, you can start there to cut out the next side.
 Repeat this process around the cavity.

-Clean up the corners with an X-Acto knife.
+Clean up the edges and corners with an X-Acto knife, if necessary.
 Do a final inspection to make sure the entire book looks good.

 FAQ: How long does this process take?